Michaelmvv/cse110-w21-group26/cypress/README.md

 - Cypress test files are located inside [integration/custom-tests.js](integration/custom-tests.js)

 #### What Are We Testing?
-- We mainly use Cypress to test UI.
+- We mainly use Cypress to unit test and e2e test our UI.
 For example, does each button press execute what we want it to do?

-- We also use Cypress for unit testing our functions that have a return value.

 #### How It Works:
 - Each `describe()` block denotes a test suite (group of related tests) and each `it()` block denotes a single test.